-In addition to their budding careers at Ferrum College and Thomas’s continued pursuit through graduate work, the couple became parents when their son Chris was born in November 1979.
+In addition to their budding careers at Ferrum College and Thomas’s continued pursuit of graduate work, the couple became parents when their son Chris was born in November 1979.
 In December 1984, their second son Tim was born.
 Thomas’s legacy now lives on in her two sons, their wives, and her four grandchildren.

 At Ferrum College, Thomas served as Science Camp director for many years.
 She was also a founding member of the Smith Mountain Lake Water Quality Project, which she directed for 32 years, leading a team of Ferrum College faculty and students in conjunction with the Smith Mountain Lake Association to analyze the lake’s water quality during the summer months.

 “She was as passionate about water quality, environmental science, the natural world, and women in science on the day she retired as her first day 41 years ago when she began teaching,” wrote Ferrum College’s Associate Professor of Environmental Science Delia Heck in an email.
 Heck taught alongside Thomas and worked with her on the Water Quality Project.